Malware Removal Forum: volunteers with the following titles above their avatar are authorized to assist members.

 - Please do not start more than one topic for the same computer during the same period.
 It will either be removed, closed or merged with your original thread.

 - If you have more than one possibly infected computer in the house please let your helper know.
-Start a new topic for the next machine once the prior thread has been closed.
+Start a new topic for the next machine, providing new logs from Farbar Recovery Scan Tool and aswMBR when the prior thread has been successfully closed.

 - Posting additional comments or logs before a volunteer responds can push you back instead of forward, because your thread ends up with a newer date.
 In addition helpers would think you are already being assisted because of the post count, they look for topics with a 0 response.
 For that reason we may merge such posts but please do not count on it.

 - Please do not attach or link to possibly infected files and/or URLS, if an analyst requests files s/he will give you a link to upload them.